kiranwankhade/Dil_Foods/README.md

 ## Dil-Foods Analytics

 Welcome to the Dil-Foods Analytics!
-This repository contains a responsive and interactive dashboard that visualizes data from a fictional e-commerce platform.
-With the help of different chart types using the Chart.js library and react-chartjs-2 library, you can gain insights into various aspects of our business data.
-This project was developed within 72 hours.
+This repository hosts a responsive and interactive dashboard for visualizing data from a fictional e-commerce platform, developed using Chart.js and react-chartjs-2 libraries within 72 hours.

 ## Features